edgeworx/docs/content/en/docs/cloud/portal/heart-rate-demo-app/overview.md

 {% endhint %}

 {% hint style="info" %}
-If you wish to know more about the application before deploying it, you can inspect its /images/YAML definition](../../glossary/yaml-heart-rate-application.md) by clicking on the curly brace in the modal on Darcy Cloud
+If you wish to know more about the application before deploying it, you can inspect its [YAML definition](../../glossary/yaml-heart-rate-application.md) by clicking on the curly brace in the modal on Darcy Cloud
 {% endhint %}

 ![ Application YAML Definition](../../../assets/3b76e231-64c8-4988-bbee-f9b2a447a2ec.png)